 17. Socrates Sculpture Park

 Located in Queens, the Socrates Sculpture Park offers free art installations, amazing waterfront views and light shows.
 In the summer, free Wednesday night movies are shown.
+Other free events at the park include seasonal festivals, art exhibitions, and musical performances.

 18. Shakespeare in the Park